LeviBorodenko/primify/README.md

 You can either import the `PrimeImage` class from `primify.py` or use `primify.py` as a command-line tool.

 ### Requirements
-Make sure met all the dependencies inside the `requirements.txt`.
+Make sure you meet all the dependencies inside the `requirements.txt`.
 I would recommend to use pypy, as it seems to decrease compiling time by about 20%.

 ### Command-line tool
 ```